GitCoder052023/Luna/README.md

 Obtain a Free API Key:

-- Visit OpenWeatherMap: https://openweathermap.org/ and create a free account.
+- Visit the OpenWeatherMap website: https://openweathermap.org/api
+- Create a free account or log in if you already have one.
-- Navigate to "API Keys" in your account dashboard and copy your API key.
+- Go to the "API Keys" section in your account settings.
+- Copy your API key.

 Add Your API Key to the Code: